sc-ventures/cloudbreak-documentation/docs/security.md

 <ul><li>For ports 22 to only allow traffic from your public IP and from your Cloudbreak VM instance public IP.</li>
 <li>For port 9443 to only allow traffic from your Cloudbreak VM instance public IP.</li>
 <li>For port 443 to only allow traffic from your public IP and from your Cloudbreak VM instance public IP.</li>
-<li>You can set cb.default.gateway.cidr=<Cloudbreak IP> in your Cloudbreak's Profile file in order to automatically set ports 9443 and 22 to your Cloudbrak IP.</li></ul>
+<li>You can set cb.default.gateway.cidr=<Cloudbreak IP> in your Cloudbreak's Profile file in order to automatically open ports 9443 and 22 to your Cloudbrak IP.</li></ul>
 </p>
 </div>